-If you are serious about using your dog as a self-defense system you need the right breed.
+If you are serious about using your dog for home and self-defense you need the right breed.
 Almost any dog can make a good watchdog or alarm system but when it is time to go hands-on, or rather teeth-on; you want a dog bred for tenacity, resistance to pain, strength, agility and intelligence.

 It follows that some breeds have these traits in greater abundance than others. any intelligent dog can make a halfway decent close protection dog with the right training.

 Considering how expensive that training is and what an investment you’ll be making in your dog as part of your self-defense system you’d be a fool to start with anything except an ideal guard dog candidate.